kyma-incubator/compass/docs/compass/09-01-e2e-test-design.md

 Since we want to reuse the real auditlog configurations (configmaps & secrets) in the external services mock auditlog tests, it is requred to set  `global.externalServicesMock.auditlog.applyMockConfiguration: "false"`.

-2. To remove the external services mock, run the script for Compass installation but without external services mock overrides file:
+2. To remove the external services mock, run the script for Compass installation and make sure that the external services mock overrides file is excluded:

 ```bash
 <script from ../../installation/scripts/install-compass.sh> --overrides-file <pass all override files used for initial Compass installation> --timeout <e.g: 30m0s>